 Terra Madre was an amazing experience to know and feel how we are not alone in wanting change.
 Parallel sessions with lectures, discussions, film shows kept us busy; we home-stayed with local Turinites.
 Simultaneously Salon del Gusto was also being held in the same premises so that Terra Madre participants could get a taste of good, clean and fair food and also be able to purchase.
 Salon del Gusto, another Slow Food project, has become a popular international fair dedicated to artisanal, sustainable food and the small-scale producers that safeguard local traditions and grow high quality products.

 The highlight of the Terra Madre event

 Amidst music and dance at the finale event, the crowning moment was listening to Carlo Petrini speak with passion about the need for safeguarding our food supplies and the importance of saving biodiversity to save the planet.
 It is he who has been the heart of the Slow Food movement.
 He founded it with a group of activists in the 1980s and in his words, ‘Slow Food unites the pleasure of food with responsibility, sustainability and harmony with nature.’
 In 2008 The Guardian named Carlo Petrini as one of the 50 people who could save the planet.
 In 2013 he received the highest UN environmental award, Champions of the Earth.
 It is an amazing story of what one man can achieve.
 Carlo Petrini is one of the key people responsible for upholding many important practices that promise us safe food.
 Many hold him in very high esteem, as do I. It is Slow Food that supported The Farmers’ Market, Mumbai, in its first few years for which we are very grateful.
 And today we are proud to be part of slow food’s global network of farmers’ markets called The Earth Markets which respects the slow food philosophy.
-More details on www.earthmarkets.net & www.farmersmarket.co.in
+(More details on www.earthmarkets.net and www.farmersmarket.co.in)

 Some other projects of Slow Food are